Best Songs of 2025

 It’s only in the past year or so that I’ve fallen in love with the musical genius of Ronnie Radke.
 I have to thank a friend, who actually doesn’t much care for Ronnie, for introducing me to him when he referenced one of Ronnie’s oldest songs with the timeless line “Why do good girls like bad guys?”
 When he said that, I realized I didn’t actually know that song- though I certainly recognized the sentiment- nor who Ronnie really was.
 Cue quick Wikipedia read-through, & I swiftly filed Ronnie away under the category of rock stars who are very much not my type (musically or personally).
 Why was I so quick to reject him?
 Well, his Wikipedia page discusses his imprisonment, drug use, accusations of domestic violence (never proven), & a myriad of other less than flattering situations, so can you really blame me for saying “No thanks, not someone I’m interested in learning more about or whose music I care to know”?

 In any case, over the next few weeks for some reason I kept running into Ronnie’s name & decided to check out some of his music as well as some of his interviews.
 I soon came to realize that I had judged him far too quickly- & far too harshly.
 I still remember the first time I listened to The Drug in Me is Reimagined & asking myself “How is this the same guy I read about on Wikipedia & dismissed so quickly?”
 The gorgeous piano ballad that builds up into a serious rock opera is absolutely brilliant, & suddenly I knew I couldn’t ignore Ronnie anymore.
 Someone who could take one of his old pop-punk type songs & transform it- with the exact same lyrics- into a rock opera just HAD to be someone worth knowing more about.
-Then came the interviews Ronnie has done with Ryan J Downey over the years, & those REALLY changed my mind about him.
+Then I came the interviews Ronnie has done with Ryan J Downey over the years, & those REALLY changed my mind about him.
 These are not your typical rock star interviews- they’re more akin to therapy sessions than traditional interviews.
 Some date back as far as 2013- not long before his daughter was born- & others are as recent as 2021.
 You can find them all on YouTube, & I strongly encourage you to check them out if you want to have a better understanding of who Ronnie is.
 Or if you just want to hear the story of someone who has overcome some pretty insane obstacles in his life- some of which I will discuss below.

 So, on that note, here are 10 reasons why I- a proverbial good girl- like Ronnie Radke- a proverbial bad guy- though I like to think these reasons are far less superficial than one usually assumes when someone uses that phrase.